The First Near-Infrared Transmission Spectrum of HIP 41378 f, a Low-Mass Temperate Jovian World in a Multi-Planet System: Observations Data Reduction

 We reduced the observations for this program using the methods outlined in \citet{Alam20}, which we briefly summarize here.
 We started our analysis using the bias-corrected, flat-fielded {\tt ima} images from the CALWF3 pipeline.
 The flux for each exposure was extracted by taking the difference between successive reads and then performing a background subtraction to suppress contamination from nearby stars.
 For the background subtraction, we subtracted the median flux from a box 32 pixels away from the spectrum.
 To correct for cosmic ray events, we followed the procedure of \citet{Nikolov14}.

 Next, we extracted stellar spectra by summing the flux within a rectangular aperture.
 To determine the size of the aperture (accounting for the different-sized spatial scans; see Section \ref{sec:observations}), we fit for the aperture width along the dispersion and cross-dispersion axes.
 We scanned each row of the raw {\tt ima} images and fit a top-hat function to the data to determine the center of the PSF (i.e., the center of the 2D spectrum along the cross-dispersion axis).
 To determine the center of the spectrum along the dispersion direction, we scanned each column and fit a top-hat distribution to the data.
 We then used these fitted x and y center points as initial guesses for calculating the centroid positions on each image using the flux-weighted first moments in x and y pixel position.
-To determine the wavelength solution, we cross-correlated each stellar spectrum to a grid of model spectra from the WFC3 Exposure Time Calculator (ETC) with temperatures ranging from 4060-9230~K. To determine shifts along the dispersion axis, we used the closest matching model of 6200~K.
+To determine the wavelength solution, we cross-correlated each stellar spectrum to a grid of model spectra from the WFC3 Exposure Time Calculator (ETC) with temperatures ranging from 4060-9230~K. To determine shifts along the dispersion axis, we used the closest matching model of 6200~K. The final wavelengths assigned to each element of the spectrum are the wavelengths from the ETC model with the shift applied.